 In a previous blog post, I summarized 4 phases that companies experience as they transition from a traditional technology customer engagement model that is very transactional-oriented to a customer engagement model that is successfully following the LAER framework: Traditional Transactional, LAER Experiment, LAER Effective, LAER Efficient.

 But while reaching the fourth and final stage of this journey, LAER Efficient, is the goal, TSIA has found that very few companies have yet to make it to the third stage, LAER Effective.
-That’s why at our upcoming fall Technology & Services World conference, we’re going to help you walk before you can run, showing you how to better optimize your Sales and Service models so that you’re not only able to land new customers, but systematically, and cost-effectively, drive adoption, renewal, and expansion.
+We’re going to help you walk before you can run, showing you how to better optimize your Sales and Service models so that you’re not only able to land new customers, but systematically, and cost-effectively, drive adoption, renewal, and expansion.
 But first, I want to explain exactly what it means to be LAER Effective.

 LAER-Effective Company Traits